Washington DC, MD to San Francisco, CA Movers (NEW 2026 Costs)

 How life is different in Washington DC vs. San Francisco

-• San Francisco's public transportation has a score of 10 out of 10 versus Washington DC's higher score of 9.
+• San Francisco's public transportation score of 10 out of 10 is higher than Washington DC's score of 9.

 • San Francisco is more walkable than Washington DC with a score of 99 out of 100 vs Washington DC's 77 out of 100.

-Other things to consider for your Washington DC vs. San Francisco move
+Other things to consider for your Washington DC to San Francisco move

 • Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to San Francisco.
+• Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to San Francisco.
 Get started here.

 Where to live in San Francisco